HenkT28/Programming_For_Data_Analysis_Project/README.md

 Once I've navigated to the correct working directory on my local machine, through Cmder, i.e. Programming_For_Data_Analysis_Project, I start Jupyter by running "jupyter notebook" command.

-The jupyter notebook is called Programming_Project.ipynb, and contains the body of my work.
+The jupyter notebook is called Programming_For_Data_Analysis_Project.ipynb, and contains the body of my work.